Admins, Teachers & Staffs

 I received my Masters of Science in Physical Education from Canisius College in Buffalo, NY and my Bachelors of Science in Exercise Science from the University at Buffalo.

-I am elated to begin the next chapter of my career at SDCCS where my daughter will also be starting 2nd grade.
+I am happy to continue teaching at SDCCS where my daughter will also be starting 4th grade.

-In my spare time enjoy spending time with my wife and daughter and vacationing in Hawaii!
+In my spare time I enjoy spending time with my wife and daughter and vacationing in Hawaii!

 SPED Team